-It also provides automated multilingual Search Engine Optimization (SEO) and an auto-redirection feature that serves users content in their preferred language based on their browser (such as Google Chrome) settings.
+It also provides automated multilingual Search Engine Optimization (SEO), and an auto-redirection feature.
+This serves users content in their preferred language based on their browser settings.

-Of course, even with auto-redirection enabled, it’s always ideal to give users control over their experience with a language switcher.
-Usually presented as a drop-down menu or button, this feature enables your visitors to choose which available language to view your site in:
+Of course, even with auto-redirection enabled, it’s always ideal to give users control over their experience.
+A language switcher is often a drop-down menu or button, and lets your visitors choose which language to view your site in:

 If you translate your site with Weglot, a language switcher will be automatically added to your site that will work seamlessly with your theme and look great on the front-end.

 While translation goes a long way to help localize your website, it’s important to consider other factors.
-For example, if you’re selling your products internationally, adding a currency switcher such as the WooCommerce Multi-Currency plugin can help your customers easily determine the price of an item for them:
+For example, if you sell products worldwide, adding a currency switcher such as the WooCommerce Multi-Currency plugin can help your customers determine the price of an item:

 You can also up your marketing game with location-based personalization, also known as ‘geotargeting’.
 This technique involves showing users specific content based on their location.

-For instance, seasonal posts may not perform well in countries experiencing winter while you’re in the middle of summer.
-You can use a WordPress plugin such as GeoTargeting to send your U.S. visitors to one post, while directing Australian and South American readers elsewhere.
+For instance, seasonal posts may not perform well in countries experiencing winter, while you’re in the middle of summer.
+You can use a WordPress plugin such as GeoTargeting to send your American visitors to one post, while directing Australian and South American readers elsewhere.

 These changes in the way you present content to international users may seem small.
 However, WordPress localization can significantly improve your site’s relevancy and accessibility to visitors from all over the world, potentially turning your WordPress website into a global hub.

 Localization can help your users feel comfortable and welcome on your site.
-It can also make your products and posts more accessible and relevant to people across the globe, possibly leading to higher conversion rates (we’ve written a helpful article about increasing your e-commerce conversion rate).
-And, finally, it can help you improve your multilingual SEO efforts without having to deal with translation files.
+It can also make your products and posts more accessible and relevant to people across the globe.
+This could lead to higher conversion rates (and we’ve written a helpful article about increasing your ecommerce conversion rate on the blog).
+Also, localization can help you improve your multilingual SEO efforts without having to deal with translation files.